 A common concern that we receive from labels and artists is that they may lose their Spotify streams and/or playlisting that they've earned.
 This article aims to help educate on how we'd need to receive the back catalog to ensure that this issue doesn't happen.

 Track linking is specifically designed to provide a better user experience by removing duplicate tracks from the charts or popular tracks section and avoiding gaps in playlists due to territorial availability.
 Tracks that are linked will subsequently share a play count.

 Track-linking is never 100% guaranteed, but you can give it the best chance of happening if you match these areas.
 When attempting to track-link two versions of a recording, the metadata should be as identical as possible (i.e., duration, title, version, artist, ISRC).
 The audio used should be the same.
 Chances of track linking are decreased with each differing piece of metadata between the two recordings.
 New audio fingerprints create new Spotify recording groups, which have a unique play count.
 This is calculated for each different recording of a composition.

-You'd be able to tell on the Spotify software and mobile app if track-linking was successful by hovering over the popularity bar (to the rest of the duration of a track).
+You'd be able to tell on both the Spotify mobile and desktop apps if the track-linking was successful in the number showing next or under each track title (as long as it is over 1000 plays).
 If the plays from the new version are the same as the plays from the original version, that means track-linking was successful.
 Here's some more information regarding track-linking:

 To retain play counts, please make sure your versions of these tracks have the same: